GDQuest/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

-+++
-title = "Game Engine Basics"
+---
+author: razvan
+coAutors:
+- nathan
+date: "2020-08-15T21:52:08+03:00"

-description = "What are game engines and what are the important factors to consider when browsing for game engines on the market." author = "razvan" coAutors = ["nathan"]
+description: What are game engines and what are the important factors to consider when browsing for game engines on the market.

-date = 2020-08-15T21:52:08+03:00
+title: Game Engine Basics
-weight = 2
+weight: 2
-+++
+---

 In this guide, you will get an introduction to game engines.